-An adverse benefit determination is a denial, reduction, or termination of, or a failure to provide or make payment (in whole or in part) under coverage with Capital for a service:
+An adverse benefit determination is a denial, reduction, or termination of, or a failure to provide or make payment (in whole or in part) under your coverage with us for a service:

-- Based on a determination of a member's eligibility to enroll under the group contract; - Resulting from the application of any utilization review; or - Not provided because it is determined to be investigational or not medically necessary.
+- Based on a determination of your eligibility to enroll under the group contract. - Resulting from the application of any utilization review. - Not provided because it is determined to be investigational or not medically necessary.

-Members who disagree with an adverse benefit determination with respect to benefits available under this coverage may seek review of the adverse benefit determination by submitting a written appeal within 180 days of receipt of the adverse benefit determination.
+If you disagree with an adverse benefit determination with respect to benefits available under this coverage may seek review of the adverse benefit determination by submitting a written appeal within 180 days of receipt of the adverse benefit determination.